stelzinga/MF/Management_Framework-Appendix.md

 The differentiating factor is whether it it worth tracking as an actual Project or not.
 ________________________________________
 ## Objectives Properties (Framework)
-See [MGT: 99.Legend ## Objectives] for basic definitions.

-Objectives can have either a precise required Effort to execute, a reasonable expected required Effort or at best an estimated required Effort.
-Consequently, and depending on when the Result is desired, a Start and End time for the Objective can be accurately planned.
-Objectives can be prescribed i.e. documented/ formalised or not and such details can be pointed to with a Reference to a File, URL, Note, etc. Objectives can have various Status indicating where they are at: Open (not started), Started, Pending (something else), Completed, or if the Result is required on a periodic basis an indicator that the Objective is a Routine.

-The note MGT: 99.Legend explains 5 properties for Objectives:
-1. Clear and unambiguous description of target
-2. Measurable
-3. Linked to a Goal
-4. Specify *Start* and *End* date or *Recurrence*
-5. Specify *Who* is accountable for delivery, tying it into Organising

-In addition to these properties, SMART principles apply, see [## SMART].
-The 6W of SMART are mapped as follows:

-- What: point 1
-- When: point 4
-- Who: point 5
-- Why: point 3
-- How: not addressed
-- Where: not addressed, mostly the Venture location

-### How Specifics for Objectives
-The *How* is more detailed which can be free text, reference to documents etc., see [## Objective Notation] on how this achieved.

-### Who Specifics for Objectives
-There is a difference between *Who* owns the Processes within the Objectives (*owner*) versus *Who* receives the benefit of the Objectives (*beneficiary*).
-When *who* is referred to the former is often meant.
-The difference is clarified in [## Objective Notation].

-The owner of an Objective is either a specific Staff or a Group.
-By default, the owner is the Group associated to the Activity in which the Objective is performed.
-Within that Group a specific owner can be assigned.
-By default, the Manager of an Activity in which an Objective is performed is responsible for the Objective.
-The manager gets those responsibilities delegated by the Manager of the Venture.
-See also [## Objective Definition], [## Activities Definition] and [## Delegating Definition].
+Objectives have various properties that were explained in the Management Framework Profile.
+Here a deep dive is done on properties of an Objective.

+### Objective Components
+As mentioned in the Profile, an Objective is defined by the 6W:
+- What
+- When
+- Who
+- Why
+- How
+- Where (often embedded in How)

+However, for each of these 6W many different properties can exist.
+These Properties can be used to refine the many aspects of an Objective.

+### What
+The What of an Objective can include the following aspects:
+- Type of Objective (Routine, Project)
+- Status if it is a Project (Not Started or Open, Started, Pending, ...)
+- Name of the Objective
+- Description of the Objective
+- ...

+### When
+The When of an Objective can include following aspects:
+- Recurrence (if a Routine)
+- Start date/time (Routine, Project)
+- End date/time (Routine, Project)
+- Effort required to complete the Objective e.g., number of man days, duration
+- Associated Cost to the effort
+- ...

+### Who
+The Who of an Objective can include the following aspects:
+- Who is the beneficiary (Client, Client Type, internal Groups, ...)
+- Who performs the Objective (Group, Staff, Suppliers, ...)
+- Who is accountable for the Objective if the Objective execution was delegated.
+- ...

+### Why
+The Why of an Objective can include the following aspects:
+- The Goal an Objective ties in to
+- The Sub-Goal an Objective ties in to
+- The expected increase of efficiency
+- The expected increase of Revenue
+- The expected reduction of Risk
+- The expected reduction of Cost
+- ...

+### How
+The How of an Objective can include the following aspects:
+- Description of what to do e.g., Procedures
+- Resources (Staff, Assets, Suppliers) involved in the completion of the Objective
+- Dependencies on other Objectives
+- Other Objectives that depend on this Objective
+- ...

+### Conclusion
+From the above it is clear that an Objective, although conceptually simple, can have many properties.
+In above explanation each list ends with "..." to indicate that other properties are possible.
+Depending on the Management Level, the number of Properties required would decrease with increasing Management Level.
 ________________________________________
 ## Objective Notation (Framework)
 Objective Notation is a formalised structure to write down anything from Goals all the way to Actions/Drills and even Comments.
 Although the primary use is for Objectives (Projects, Routines) it can be used for Tasks as well.
 In this section, and unless mentioned otherwise, when *Objective* is mentioned it can be replaced with *Project*, *Routine* or *Task*.
 For example, *Objective Indicator* is the same as *Task Indicator* or *Sub Indicator*, *Objective Notation* is the same as *Task Notation*, etc. Specifically, Task/Project and Recurring Task/Routine are equivalent.
 See also [## Task Notation].

+### Objective Notation Purpose
+The main purpose of the Objective Notation is to have a structured way to capture key aspects of Objectives, without going it to too much detail.
 Although the Objective Notation is well structured and formalised, this does not mean  formalism is required.
 Ultimately, the user of Objective Notation can use it in many ways, depending on needs.
 Below explains the formalism, and also shows a less rigid use of it.
+Also, the structure is simple, therefore it suits Managers who want to be able to capture the essence of an Objective, without worrying about too many details or the many possible Properties of Objectives, see [## Objective Properties].

 ### Objective Notation Format
 The Objective Notation Format uses 6 so called *Objective Components* or *Objective Indicators* as follows:

 status name (date) {owner} |link| [reference]

 This notation links to the 6W as follows:
-- status: this is not part of the 6W
+- status: part of *What*
-- name: indicates *What*
+- name: describes *What*
-- (date): covers all elements of *When*
+- (date): covers key elements of *When*
-- {owner}: covers all elements of *Who*.
+- {owner}: covers key elements of *Who*.
 - |link|: explains *Why*.
 - [reference]: pointer to details, explaining *How*

 There is no Objective Indicator for *Where* because:
 a.
 Objectives are owned by Staff
 b.
 Staff are mostly located in a single location
 c.
-An Objective is often agnostic to the location and if it is really not it can be added in the *How*.
+An Objective is often agnostic to the location and if it is really not it can be addressed in *How*.

 The order of components is critical:
 1. Certain combinations have special meaning in Markdown: [...](...) w/o space between ']' and '(' is a URL.
 2. Date Indicator can be considered part of an Objective Measurement e.g. "Check output (daily)".